lia978/CRCGNPortal/README.md

 # CRCGNPortal

+This portal is currently hosted at: [http://carcinogenome.org:6444/](http://carcinogenome.org:6444/)

-Scripts for running interactive web portal for exploring CRCGN data
+Scripts for running interactive web portal for exploring CRCGN (Carcinogenome) data

 ## Instructions for running the app